Assisting with Design of the Next State Park in South Carolina

 About this event

-Join SCASLA for a 1 hr webinar to learn about the history of our newest proposed state park, The Black River Water Trail.
+SCASLA hosted a webinar to learn about the history of our newest proposed state park, The Black River Water Trail.
 The park will connect Kingstree and Georgetown, spanning 70 miles along the scenic Black River.
 This adds a park to an area of the state without any State Parks, and preserves this beautiful river corridor and enables more public access to this wonderful natural resource.

-The Open Space Institute will present on the history of this project and the partners connected to the regional plan.
+The Open Space Institute presented on the history of this project and the partners connected to the regional plan.
 Earth Design will present about the work they are doing for the regional plan and the goals of the charrette.